hanumachari/go-hello-server/README.md

 docker run -p 8080:8080 go-server
 ```

-Note: If your host machine is based on macOS, copy the relevant Dockerfile from Docker directory to the project root directory before building the Docker image.
+Note: If your host machine is running macOS, copy the relevant Dockerfile from the Docker directory to the project root directory before building the Docker image.